actions/importer-labs/gitlab/valet-audit-lab.md

 # Audit GitLab using the Valet audit command

 In this lab, you will use Valet to `audit` a GitLab namespace.
-The `audit` command will scan the GitLab namespace provided for all projects with pipelines that have run at least once, perform a `dry-run` on each of those pipelines, and finally perform an aggregation of all of the transformed workflows.
+The `audit` command will scan the GitLab namespace for all projects with pipelines that have run at least once, perform a `dry-run` on each of those pipelines, and finally perform an aggregation of all of the transformed workflows.
 This aggregate summary can be used as a planning tool and help understand how complete of a migration is possible with Valet.
 The goal of this lab is to performed an audit on the demo GitLab instance, and gain a good understanding of the components that make up an audit output.

 - [Prerequisites](#prerequisites)